 1. Fashion Product Development

 Whether you’re a budding or established fashion designer, you’re always working towards a beautiful piece of art.
-After all, fashion is a form of creative self-expression, and it’s crucial for each piece to reflect your unique style.
+After all, fashion is a form of creative self-expression, and each piece must reflect your unique style.
 But unfortunately, you can’t just design a collection and expect it to sell like hotcakes unless you have an established marketing strategy in place.

 According to Crowdspring, “…a clothing brand needs more than just an exquisite apparel design to create a lasting business.
 It needs all the trappings of a successful business as well.
 Apparel retailers need to master marketing, manufacturing, and retailing, among other things.”

-This is why using a product development consultant at the beginning of creative conception can be so beneficial because this stage lays the foundation for the rest of the collection.
+Using a product development consultant at the beginning of creative conception can be beneficial because this stage lays the foundation for the rest of the collection.
 There are multiple sectors of this initial phase, from the first creative sit-down session to merchandise planning and competitive analysis, so let’s break down the details.

-Firstly, you’ll need a general creative plan, where you work out things like basic inspiration and direction of the collection.
-You should also consider merchandise planning to narrow down types of garments and how they’ll complement each other, as well as a collection development strategy to figure out manufacturing logistics.
-Then, take into account the overall design, which will help work out any foreseeable issues for the next design stage.
+Firstly, you’ll need a general creative plan to work out things like basic inspiration and the direction of the collection.
+It would be best if you also considered merchandise planning to narrow down types of garments and how they’ll complement each other and a collection development strategy to figure out manufacturing logistics.
+Then, consider the overall design, which will help work out any foreseeable issues for the next design stage.

 In the fashion product development period, it’s necessary to crunch some numbers, too.
 For instance, working out your target pricing and budget in detail and researching your competitors to gauge their tactics.
-You’ll want to do something different, so you stand out in the best way possible.
-Lastly, take into account any extraneous details you want to add to your brand, such as sustainability.
+You’ll want to do something different so you stand out in the best way possible.
+Lastly, consider any extraneous details you wish to add to your brand, such as sustainability.

 To wrap it all together, put the above elements into an easy-to-follow plan with measurable goals and deadlines, especially if you’re gearing up for a seasonal collection.
 Make sure your manufacturers have the capacity and availability to meet your dates!